rockset/rockset-js/packages/cli/reference/api.md

   Endpoint Reference
   GET: /v1/orgs/self/integrations
   List Integrations
-  List all integrations for organization.
+  List all integrations in an organization.

   More documentation at https://docs.rockset.com/rest-api#listintegrations